UofT-HPRC/tpdp/mpsoc_programming/how_to_use_marcos_drivers/axidma/README.txt

 First of all, I use the S_AXI_HPC0_FPD slave port at 128 bits wide.
 I use an AXI interconnect between the AXI DMA and the Zynq.
 All of the AXI DMA's AXI Masters go through this interconnect so that they can share the PS's AXI Slave.
+Furthermore, I wire a constant 0b1011 into ARCACHE and AWCACHE (you'll have to expand the AXI Slaves on the interconnect to do this)

 I also enabled unaligned reads.
 This isn't necessary, but it's a lot more convenient.